joseguardo/IntelligentChunking/app/data/processed/original/processed_content.md

 # 16.1 Commitment Fee

-Period and on the cancelled amount of the relevant Lender’s CAR Facility Commitment at the time the cancellation is effective.

-(d) No commitment fee is payable to the Facility Agent (for the account of a Lender) on any Available Commitment of that Lender for any day on which that Lender is a Defaulting Lender.
+No commitment fee is payable to the Facility Agent (for the account of a Lender) on any Available Commitment of that Lender for any day on which that Lender is a Defaulting Lender.

 # 16.2 Arrangement Fee